wonss737/FM24-matchengine-maker/README.md

     (Do not add new entries, as they will not have any effect.)

-    (For detailed descriptions of the values, refer to: FMKorea link.)
+    (For detailed descriptions of the values, refer to "Modifiable Values and Default Settings")

 3. After editing physical_constraints.json, run main.exe.